AaronLasseigne/unifig-rails/README.md

 ## Contributing

-If you want to contribute to Unifig, please read [our contribution guidelines][].
+If you want to contribute to Unifig::Rails, please read [our contribution guidelines][].
 A [complete list of contributors][] is available on GitHub.

 ## License